An electrical engineering degree with all the benefits of two schools

 Electrical engineers make the world go round – they play an integral part in power generation, electronics development, telecommunications and so much more.

-A Bachelor of Science in Electrical Engineering (BSEE) from the University of Missouri–St. Louis prepares you to become one of the important professionals creating the electrical infrastructure we depend on every day.
+A Bachelor of Science in Electrical Engineering (BSEE) from the Joint Engineering Program at the University of Missouri–St. Louis prepares you to become one of the important professionals creating the electrical infrastructure we depend on every day.

 This BSEE degree stands out for its unique format that gives you the best of two electrical engineering schools – UMSL and Washington University in St. Louis.
 For UMSL tuition plus a small fee, you can take your foundational courses at UMSL and your upper-level engineering classes in WashU’s prestigious engineering department.